I always lock my doors when I leave my house. What else can I do to prevent a break-in?

-Have a neighbor pick up your mail, news-papers, other deliveries, including fliers and advertisements that are left on doorsteps and doorknobs.
+Have a neighbor pick up your mail, newspapers or other deliveries, including fliers and advertisements that are left on doorsteps and doorknobs.
 Arrange to have your lawn mowed, walkways and driveway shoveled and garbage collected.
 Have a friend or neighbor park a car in your driveway, check on your home or even house sit.
-And, notify the police when you’ll be away for any length of time.
+Notify the police when you’ll be away for any length of time.

 Also, don’t advertise your absence.
 Don’t leave notes to anyone regarding your absence; handle such instructions by phone or in person before leaving.
 Pull shades and draw curtains in the evening.
-Don’t publicize your vacation plans in local newspapers or newsletters; thieves read them, too.
+Don’t publicize your vacation plans in local newspapers, newsletters or social media; thieves read them too.

 If you arrive home and think you’ve been burglarized, call police from a neighbor’s phone.
 Don’t enter your home or touch anything in it before police investigate.